ashutoshtiwari996/insar_deformation_hotspots/README.md

 # insar_deformation_hotspots

-# Deriving spatio-temporal deformation patterns over LA using InSAR and AI​
+# Deriving spatio-temporal deformation patterns using InSAR and AI​

 The set of programs can be used for post-processing InSAR deformation maps obtained from multi-temporal InSAR processing.